cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/rstudio_troubleshooting.rst

 using the built in tools, when you no longer need to have the data loaded in R.

-You can remove individual bits of data using the `rm` function in R. The following gives two examples of using the `rm` function, one removing a single variable and the other removing *all* variables in the current
+You can remove individual bits of data using the ``rm`` function in R.
+This works both when using regular R and when using RStudio.
+The following gives two examples of using the ``rm`` function, one removing a single variable and the other removing *all* variables in the current
 session:

 .. code:: r